bell-kevin/ShippingCostsProject/README.md

 Take a screenshot showing a successful test.
 Take screenshots of the calculation methods and of the unit test code.

-Submission: table of test cases document, specified screenshots and the root folder for the project
+Submission: Table of test cases document, specified screenshots and the root folder for the project

 == We're Using GitHub Under Protest ==